 Not many users know that Windows has a default backup program called File History.
-The program was part of Windows 8 that became the main backup tool in Windows 10.
+The program was part of Windows 8 which became the main backup tool in Windows 10.
 Once you set up File History and connect an external drive to your Windows PC, it can automatically backup your files to it.

 File History makes it easy to backup your Windows content, but there are many speculations about the program going around.
 For instance, does File History backup everything on Windows?
 If not, what's the next best solution, and so on.